 Significant opportunities exist for gathering key global change data through missions flown under an Earth Explorer line, which NASA has named the Earth Probe series.
 Because Earth Probes are intended to be smaller satellites with relatively short development times, they can advance the time in which some of the measurements critical to understanding global change could be made.
 An important concern in the near term is the interruption of key measurements, such as global stratospheric ozone levels, the Earth's radiation budget, and the biological productivity of the oceans, made by satellite missions launched in the 1980s.
-The Earth Probe line provides an opportunity for extending those spacecraft.
+The Earth Probe line provides an opportunity for extending those measurements until acquisition of the data sets is resumed by the EOS spacecraft.
 The Earth Probes can also provide global information on a discrete set of variables or phenomena not fully measured by a dedicated mission before, such as the gravity and magnetic fields, and the topography of the land surface.